program-2/reason/README.md

        $reason = new Reason;

-  and reservinge the parameters place for the programing purpose. these ways increase the coupling degree a little.
+  thus reserving the parameter place for the programming purposes, but these ways increase the coupling degree a little.

 Credit